jasminebahremand/insurance-risk-modeling/README.md

 - `insurance_risk_modeling_presentation.pdf` — presentation deck

 ## Note
-This repository contains a reconstructed version of the original project workflow for portfolio purposes.
-It is designed to closely reflect the methods, modeling choices, and interpretation described in the report and presentation, though exact implementation details may differ from the original team submission.
+Note: Code is a reconstructed version of the original project workflow based on the report and results.